ScottyLabs/wdw/backend/index.md

 Flask is a popular micro web application framework written in Python.
-Participants in this workshop will first get a brief overview of what backend engineering is before moving into how to make a simple blog using Flask.
+Participants in this workshop will first get a brief overview of what backend engineering is before we will learn how to make a simple blog using Flask.
 The workshop will go over templating with Jinja, setting up forms, as well as user registration and login with a database.